bitterbutt/LumaIslandDemoCheat/README.md

 Too many to list, use `help` and see for yourself

 ## Notes

+On Day 4 -> Day 5 you will still experience the camera shake "cutscene" but you won't be ejected from the demo.
+I haven't personally tested playing much further from here, so let me know if saving doesn't work.

 This is my first time creating a plugin for BepInEx / Harmony, so there may be bugs or issues.
 As this is for the demo, I imagine this will be obsolete once the full game is released.